iilab/XLSXConverter/README.md

 The `wrapper.gs` file can be used in conjunction with `XLSConverter.js` and `underscore.js` to create a script available inside google spreadsheets for doing conversions.
-If ODK Survey were extended with the ability to fetch documents from google docs, it would be possible it would be possible to add previewing.
+If ODK Survey were extended with the ability to fetch documents from google docs, it would be possible to add a preview link.